 Better than Chipotle?
-We most definitely think so, and you’ll soon see this Chipotle Chicken Healthy Copycat recipe is beyond flavorful.
+We most definitely think so, and you’ll soon see this Chipotle Chicken (Chipotle Copycat recipe) is beyond flavorful.
 I was inspired by the flavors of the famous Chipotle chicken for their burrito bowls.
-But in this recipe you’ll find it has all the flavors of Chipotle but amped up a little bit which turns out to be the tastiest chicken!
+But in this recipe, you’ll find it has all the flavors of Chipotle but amped up a little bit which turns out to be the tastiest chicken!

-We eat some sort of burrito bowl or taco bowl at least once a week year round!
+We eat some sort of burrito bowl or taco bowl at least once a week year-round!
 You can change up all sorts of things, and so the combos are absolutely endless.
-The ingredients for burrito/taco bowls are also easy to make ahead for meal prep too which is right up my alley.
+The ingredients for burrito/taco bowls are also easy to make ahead for meal prep which is right up my alley.

 - Chicken thighs – are standard with Chipotle’s famous chicken, and I would recommend them for sure.
 Chicken breasts would be ok but you’ll need to adjust the grilling time.
-Also with chicken thighs they’re thinner and so end up being a better choice for this marinade.
-The marinade really sinks into the chicken thighs, where with chicken breasts there’s more meat that doesn’t get flavor from the marinade.
+Also, chicken thighs are thinner so they end up being a better choice for this marinade.
+The marinade really sinks into the chicken thighs, whereas with chicken breasts there’s more meat that doesn’t get flavor from the marinade.

 - Onion & garlic – fresh onions and garlic make up the base for this adobo marinade.